Angie55/UC-Milestone-Project-0ne/README.md

 As a visitor to the website I want:

 -	A clean simple design that fits the aesthetic of natural and clean products.
--	Easy navigation in main menu and pages to explore recipes.
+-	Easy navigation using the main menu and on the pages to explore recipes.
 -	Information to clarify why I would switch to natural products.
 -	Well-organised recipes to find something that suits me.
 -	More than one choice for each product type.
--	Ability to flip back and forth easily between recipes in a certain category to establish which would be more beneficial for me.
+-	The ability to flip back and forth easily between recipes in a certain category to establish which would be more beneficial for me.
 -	Information about each ingredient and its benefits.
--	Information and links about each creator so I can see more of their work
+-	Information and links about each creator so I can see more of their work.
 -	An easy to follow guide to making each recipes as well as videos to see the process in action.
 -	A way to contact and get involved if I am already make my own products.

 **Design choices**

-The overall feeling of the website is to look clean and simple like many skincare companies use but with a slightly more organic, natural feeling.
+The overall feeling of the website is clean and simple, a theme many skincare companies use but with a slightly more organic, natural feel.

 -	Round corners- this gives a softer, natural feel to the clean design so it does not look too clinical.
 -	Colours- the main three colours used where a green, orange and grey.
 The green give a clean and natural feel while the orange adds a pop of colour, as you would find in nature.
 During my research most of the well-designed natural health blogs used a couple of bright colours on a predominantly white website.
 -	Font- Raleway has an elegant feel that is quite modern.
-It complements the general feel but still works well alongside natural products and imagery.
+It complements the general feel and works well alongside natural products and imagery.
 Roboto is an easy to read, friendly font that works very well with most fonts and is recommended as a top match for Raleway.
 -	Imagery- recipe images focus on shots of simple ingredients that can be easily recognised and finished products that look familiar as a skin care product.
--	Headers and other imagery across the site uses flowers and the sea which work with the natural theme of the site.
+-	Headers and other imagery across the site use flowers and the sea which work with the natural theme of the site.
 An image of each vlogger that the user will see or hear in the video features on each recipe page to create a familiar feeling.
 -	Transitions- these are smooth for calm, natural feel.
 The main navigation feature a line that grows that I felt gave a good experience as the growing line fits that natural feel while giving clear feedback that they are hovering over the link.